 - FUN, a function to initialize the iSEE observer architecture.
-This function expects to be passed:

-- SE, a SummarizedExperiment object.

-- INITIAL, a list of Panel objects describing the initial application state.
+This function expects to be passed: - SE, a SummarizedExperiment object. - INITIAL, a list of Panel objects describing the initial application state.
 If NULL, the initial state from initial in the top-level iSEE call is used instead.

 - TOUR, a data.frame containing a tour to be attached to the app see defaultTour for an example.
 If NULL (the default), no tour is added.

+- COLORMAP, an ExperimentColorMap object that defines the colormaps to use in the application.

 - input, the Shiny input list.

 - output, the Shiny output list.

-- session, the Shiny session object.
+- · session, the Shiny session object.